davidglevy/databricks-hail-installation/README.md

 ## About
-This repository provides instructions to install Hail.
+This repository provides instructions to install Hail on a Databricks Cluster.
 These instructions were adapted from those on the Hail site though needed some modifications for Ubuntu 20.

 ## Known Issues

 ## Hail Environment Warning (Ignore)

 * You need to explicitly invoke hail's init with the spark context.
-Do this before you
+Do this before you use the hail methods.
 * After this is setup, with the Hail dependencies added via Databricks library config, we still get a warning: ![hail-warning](./images/hail-warning.png)

+I'll see if we can get some feedback how to get this warning turned off.

 ## Instructions